First-time homebuyers

 The key thing to remember: if you’re buying a home within your area's conforming loan limit (set by the Federal Housing Finance Agency), then you’re likely dealing with a conventional loan.

-Let’s say you want to buy a home in an area where the conforming loan limit is $766,550 (the limit in most areas for 2025).
-If you’re purchasing a home for $700,000, you can apply for a conventional loan with a 5% down payment of $35,000, meaning you'd need to borrow $665,000 - which keeps you within the conventional range.
+Example: Let’s say you want to buy a home in an area where the conforming loan limit is $806,500 (the baseline limit for most areas in 2025).
+If you’re purchasing a home for $750,000, you can apply for a conventional loan with a 5% down payment of $37,500, meaning you'd need to borrow $712,500 - which keeps you within the conventional loan limit.

 Conventional Home Loan Requirements